 Written American English tends to be more declarative than its British counterpart, and adverbs and some modifying phrases are frequently positioned differently.
-For example, British English may say: "As well as going shopping, we went to the park."
-American English would turn the opening phrase around: "We went to the park as well as going shopping", or would begin the sentence with "In addition to".
 British English also tends to use more modifying phrases, while American English prefers to go with simpler sentence structure.